 - The carrier multiplication can be analyzed with a continuous statistical model, based on the average in space of the true discontinuous random process. - The continuous model provides a good approximation if the width of the multiplication region (high-field region) is definitely larger than the mean path between ionizing collisions.
-The model is inadequate if the high-field region is very thin, i.e. for width smaller than or comparable to the mean path between collisions. - The ionizing coefficients α for electrons and β for holes are defined as the probability density of ionization in the carrier path; that is, for a carrier traveling over dx the probability of producing impact-ionization in dx is

-$\alpha \, dx$ for electrons and $\beta \, dx$ for holes

-• The mean path between ionizing collisions thus is
+The model is inadequate if the high-field region is very thin, i.e. for width smaller than or comparable to the mean path between collisions. - The model considers the probability of ionizing impact of a carrier as continuously distributed in space (i.e. it considers the average of many trials of carrier multiplication started by a primary charge). - The ionizing coefficients α for electrons and β for holes are defined as the probability density of ionization in the carrier path; that is, for a carrier traveling over dx the probability of producing impact-ionization in dx is - $\alpha \, dx$ for electrons and $\beta \, dx$ for holes - The mean path between ionizing collisions thus is